alshival/gpt-discord-bot/README.md

 pip install discord.py openai
 ```

-Create a Python script that will serve as your bot.
-Here's an example script that uses GPT to generate responses to user input.

 Set environmental variables `OPENAI_API_KEY`, your actual OpenAI API key, and `DISCORD_BOT_TOKEN`, the token you generated in step 4.
 To do this on Linux, edit your `~/.bashrc` file:

 ```